 Steroid Drug Information

-A steroid is a terpenoid lipid characterized by a carbon skeleton with four fused rings, generally arranged in a 6-6-6-5 fashion.
+A steroid is a biologically active organic compound characterized by a carbon skeleton with four fused rings, generally arranged in a 6-6-6-5 fashion.
 Steroids vary by the functional groups attached to these rings and the oxidation state of the rings.
 Hundreds of distinct steroids are found in plants, animals, and fungi.
 Many more have been produced as synthetic drugs.
-Three steroid classes found in human body belong to a subset of the sex hormones that produce sex differences and control reproduction.
-They include androgens, estrogens, and progestagens.
+Three steroid classes are found in human body: androgens, estrogens, and progestogens.

 - Estrogens are involved in female reproductive function.